-Have you seen all of the different morphs of ball pythons and are wondering how they are possible?
+Have you seen all of the different morphs of ball pythons and wondered how they are possible?

-One of the most fascinating and famous morphs around is the piebald ball python.
+One of the most fascinating and famous morphs is the piebald ball python.

 These rare snakes with unique coloring have a white base skin color and random splotches of color across the body.